Understanding Employment Law: Everything Leaders Need to Know but Were Afraid to Ask

 To understand harassment and how it is defined

-To learn and understand performance management legalities
+To learn about and come to understand performance management legalities

 The Great Employment Law Quiz